smucclaw/documentation/docs/advanced-explanations.rst

                     --pythonpath /home/mengwong/pyrest/lib/python3.8/site-packages/ \
                     wsgi:app

-On another screen, we launch it with a different bind command:
+On another screen, we might launch it with a different bind command:

 ``--bind 0.0.0.0:8081``